xibei-chen/aws_for_analyzing_articles_of_china-us_relations/README.md

 As China-US relations have been one of the top real-world topics for quite a long time, and I am not an expert on this topic myself, so I would like to explore a bit about this topic and try to understand the perspective of Chinese media regarding China-US relations.

+You can read the detailed explanation in this [story](https://medium.com/@xibei_chen/analyze-articles-in-china-us-relations-channel-on-people-cn-b21a08fed220) published on Medium.

 ## Scraping Website
 The People’s Daily is the largest and one of the most authoritative newspaper groups in China.
 So I scraped all of the articles available in China-US relations’ channel on People’s Daily Online and stored the data in tabular form in R.